ifcanduela/webpack-boilerplate/README.md

 ## But does it comp-?

-The Webpack config includes settings for JavaScript (including Vue single-file components), LessCSS and image and font files.
+The Webpack config includes settings for JavaScript (including Vue single-file components), LessCSS, images and fonts.
 The results will be put in a `dist` folder.

 ## Can I change th-?